NOSH LIVE PITCH SLAM: YOUR BRAND CENTER STAGE

 After your brand pitches, our judges will provide instant feedback on market opportunity, packaging, viability and the pitch.
 The winner will receive the title of Pitch Slam Champion, an interview on the livestream and an awareness package valued at $10,000.

 While there are no costs associated with applying, Pitch Slam participants must be registered attendees for the conference.
-Only 5 brands are pitching, but more than 100 brands will be attending.
+Only a handful of brands are pitching, but more than 100 brands will be attending.
 Our editorial and marketing teams will be meeting with as many brands as possible at the event as well.
 We want to share your stories with our audience, the Pitch Slam is just one of the many ways to get there!